icons8/lunacy-docs/docs/release-notes/index.md

 — Ukrainian
 **[Help us improve the translation of Lunacy for other languages](http://docs.icons8.com/localization/)**
 ### Improvements
-- Added button **Return to Instance** symbol
+- Added **Return to Instance** symbol button
-- Added ability to change and delete symbols from symbol panel
+- Added functionality to change and delete symbols from symbols panel
 ### Bug Fixes
 - Fixed app crash bug caused by deselecting test blocks
-- Fixed the bug related to text alignment in text blocks caused by building lists
+- Fixed a bug related to text alignment in text blocks caused by building lists
 - Fixed app crash bug caused by removing Symbols
 - Fixed a bug related to applying the Blur effect while the Stroke effect is active
 - Fixed a bug related to displaying a set of effects in the inspector while selecting several dissimilar objects